curl Commands

 commands discussed above, we need to create API and expose endpoints for different HTTP methods (GET, POST, PUT, DELETE, etc.) and features like file upload, query parameters, and authentication.

-1. Setting Up FastAPI
+1. Setting Up FastAPIPermalink

 Install FastAPI and Uvicorn: